Policy

 - prepared for and completed at the pre-family group conference case consultation

-- made available to the youth justice supervisor, social worker (where allocated), residential case leader (where te tamaiti is in residence) and others as required by the circumstances of te tamaiti, prior to the pre-family group conference case consultation.
+- made available to the youth justice supervisor, social worker (where allocated), residential case leader (where te tamaiti or rangatahi is in residence) and others as required by the circumstances of te tamaiti or rangatahi, prior to the pre-family group conference case consultation.

-A pre-family group conference case consultation must be held for every tamaiti referred for a youth justice family group conference.
+A pre-family group conference case consultation must be held for every tamaiti or rangatahi referred for a youth justice family group conference.

 We must:

-- bring the offending profile and other relevant information about te tamaiti to the case consultation
+- bring the offending profile and other relevant information about te tamaiti or rangatahi to the case consultation

 - complete the case consultation within 5 working days after the referral or direction for the family group conference is received

-- decide the depth and breadth of a Tuituia assessment if it is decided at the case consultation that one is required.
+- plan our assessment if it is decided at the case consultation that one is required.

 The youth justice coordinator must record that decision and any other outcomes of the case consultation in the offending profile on CYRAS.